 You may think you’re practicing when you’re repeating the same section of music, or technical exercise over and over again.
 It doesn’t seem anything like playing, it’s not fun, and you’re working on just a specific part of music that you can’t currently play.
 Technically, yes you’re practicing.
 There is a big difference between practicing and deliberately practicing though.

-There has been a lot of research done recently that show that experts become experts because of deliberate practice, not because they have some innate “talent”.
+There has been a lot of research done recently that shows that experts become experts because of deliberate practice, not because they have some innate “talent”.
 There are four main parts of deliberate practice.

 I have absolutely no motivation to improve my handwriting.
 Therefore, I will never improve it.
 If I suddenly got a job that made me write a lot (are there any of these anymore?)
 I may have some motivation to improve my handwriting.